SebasLee/Amazon-Assesment/README.md

 <img src="./images/openCode.png"/>
 <br></br>

 Code can now be edited or added.
-To save and transfer altered code to the forked repository, type these commands in the terminal in the following order: ``git add .``, ``git commit -m "message"``, then ``git push origin default-branch``
+To save and transfer altered code to the forked repository, type these commands in the terminal in the following order: ``git add .``, ``git commit -m "message"``, then ``git push origin default-branch``.
 <br></br>
 <img src="./images/gitPush.png" />
 <br></br>